Weymouth SEA LIFE to return marine life to

 micro-habitat full of interesting creatures from Weymouth SEA

 LIFE’s experts.
 Guests will also be given the opportunity to

 interact with sea anemone, starfish and crabs that live in the

-Development Trust, added: “Since the community garden launched
+& District Development Trust, added: “Since the community

-last year, we are thrilled that the space is being used in
+garden launched last year, we are thrilled that the space is

-this way to bring the community and schools together to learn
+being used in this way to bring the community together to

 complimentary community event.
 It is our way of giving back to

 the fundraisers who helped us transform the once neglected